IR35 and T&S: Proposed changes and the impact for contractors and freelancers

 - Intermediaries Legislation (IR35) – a discussion document on key issues HMRC believe should be addressed.

-Since the beginning of the recession there has been great pressure on business to reduce costs and in particular the cost of labour.
+Since the beginning of the recession, there has been great pressure on business to reduce costs and in particular the cost of labour.
 Some employers sought out a market for creative employment models to remove their obligations to pay employment taxes and avoid the cost of employment benefits.
 An active market for false self-employment models was established.
 We have all seen evidence of this with online adverts claiming 90% take home pay.

-These models take advantage of the complexity over assessing a worker’s tax status and, having created a false self-employment, make the most of generous tax reliefs for expenses to reduce tax liabilities for the worker.
+These models take advantage of the complexity of assessing a worker’s tax status and, having created a false self-employment, make the most of generous tax reliefs for business expenses to reduce tax liabilities for the worker.
 The consequences are that an employer’s cost of labour is reduced whilst maintaining take home pay for the worker; with the ultimate loser being HMRC in reduced tax collection.

 HMRC has recognised that these models have created false self-employments with the consequence that the Exchequer is losing revenue and is actively seeking to remove the benefits of false self-employment.

-Last year HMRC introduced new rules over reporting and restricted when individuals could be treated as self-employed and this year, new expenses rules became law, becoming effective in April 2016, that will significantly restrict expenses for most Umbrella companies.
+Last year HMRC introduced new rules over reporting and restricted when individuals could be treated as self-employed and this year, new business expenses rules became law, becoming effective in April 2016, that will significantly restrict expenses for most Umbrella companies.
 Both measures were intended to restrict some of losses to the Exchequer.
-Read our separate ebrief to help you understand and prepare for the changes to claiming expenses
+Read our separate ebrief to help you understand and prepare for the changes to claiming business expenses

-The new travel and subsistence (T&S) proposals are taking a further giant step intended to stop tax relief for T&S. The consultation states as its aim “to remove home-to-work travel and subsistence relief where a worker is employed through an employment intermediary and under the supervision, direction or control of any person”.
+The new travel and subsistence (T&S) proposals are taking a further giant step intended to stop tax relief for T&S. The consultation states as its aim “to remove home-to-work travel and subsistence expenses relief where a worker is employed through an employment intermediary and under the supervision, direction or control of any person”.
 This proposal, together with the previous changes already in force, are expected to reduce, if not remove, the benefit of using many false self-employment models.

 However, HMRC has realised that many promoters of these employment models would seek to switch workers from the ineffective models to personal service companies (PSCs).
 Consequently, HMRC is looking at what measures could be introduced to restrict the use of PSCs as an alternative model for false self-employment.
-They have therefore set out for discussion proposals for a simplification of IR35 and its enforcement that will, as its immediate purpose, result in the protection of the Exchequer.
+They have therefore set out for discussion proposals for a simplification of IR35 legislation and its enforcement that will, as its immediate purpose, result in the protection of the Exchequer.

-On the face of it, this is all fully understandable, however there are unintended consequences for genuine self-employed workers, either within Umbrellas, employment models or PSCs that could have a detrimental effect to them and the temporary labour supply market.
+On the face of it, this is all fully understandable, however there are unintended consequences for genuine self-employed workers, either within Umbrellas, employment models or PSCs that could have a detrimental effect on them and the temporary labour supply market.

 What is hotly being discussed and debated is the level of supervision, direction or control that a worker is subject to…and who should have responsibility for assessing this.